HeardLibrary/digital-scholarship/script/jupyter.md

 When you are done with the notebook itself, save it by clicking on the save button (if desired) before closing the notebook's tab in the browser.

+On the Jupyter tree tab, click on the Quit button to shut down the server.
+You should see this:

 ![](../../computer/images-6-mac/jupyter-shutdown.png)

-On the Jupyter tree tab, click on the Quit button to shut down the server.
 After you get the message saying that the server has stopped, you can close the tab.
 You'll also see evidence in the console window that the server has shutdown and the console returns to the normal prompt.

 If you forget to shut down the server before closing the Jupyter tree tab, you can still kill the server from the console window.
-With the window selected, hold on the `Ctrl` (or `Control`) key, then press the C key.
+With the console window selected, hold on the `Ctrl` (or `Control`) key, then press the `C` key.
 Enter `y` in response to the prompt and the shutdown should proceed.
-When it's finished and the prompt returns, you can close the console window.
+When the shutdown is finished and the prompt returns, you can close the console window.

-If you forget to follow this procedure, nothing will probably be "broken" but you may have some data loss if you close things in the middle of editing a notebook.
+If you forget to follow this procedure, nothing will probably be "broken" but you may experience some data loss if you close things in the middle of editing a notebook.

 ----
 Revised 2019-08-26